thiur/lemmy_api_client/README.md

-# ⚠️ THIS PROJECT IS NOT MAINTAINED ANYMORE ⚠️
+# ⚠️ THIS IS A FORK OF A PROJECT THAT IS NO LONGER MAINTAINED⚠️

 This project has been officially dropped due to lack of interest and political differences.
 If anyone is interested in continuing developement, feel free to fork it.
 For any questions you can message [krawieck](https://matrix.to/#/@krawieck:matrix.org) (who was responsible for the flutter app) or [shilangyu](https://matrix.to/#/@shilangyu:matrix.org) (who was responsible for lemmy_api_client).